DSC-SPIDAL/mlcommons-osmi/README.md

 ## Get the code

-Tho get the code we clone a gitlab instance that is hosted at Oakridge National Laboratory.
+Tho get the code we clone a gitlab instance that is hosted at Oakridge National Laboratory (<https://code.ornl.gov/whb/osmi-bench>).
 To get the code, please execute

 ```
 cd /project/bii_dsc_community/$USER/osmi